SBTi Targets: How to Set and Achieve Climate Goals

 • Fossil emissions from land management, such as irrigation and machinery, may be integrated into your FLAG inventory if you wish!

-The SBTi matrix for retailers and food & beverage companies
+SBTi targets: Matrix for retailers, food & beverage companies

 The pathways for a company operating within the food system are more clearly scoped and make the SBTi matrix more tangible.
 Let’s take a look at the smorgasbord of targets reserved for the food industry.